pop-os/wallpapers/README.md

 # pop-wallpapers

 Hand-picked wallpapers for Pop!\_OS.
-When running `make -j` each wallpaper is scaled to be _at least_ 3840×2160 while preserving their aspect ratios.
+When running `make -j` each wallpaper is scaled down to be _at least_ 3840×2160 while preserving their aspect ratios.
 This way we don't throw away any data while making sure they look perfect on the vast majority of displays.

 ## Kate Hazen